There’s a lot of land in the world, but how much of that land is used for agriculture?

 Of that 29%, 71% is habitable land, with the remaining land being glaciers and barren land

 Of all habitable land in the world, 50% is used for agriculture

 77% of agricultural land is used for livestock, and 23% for crops

 According to Worldbank.org, in 2016:

-- Satellite images compiled by scientists at the University of Wisconsin-Madison show roughly 17.6 million square kilometers (6.8 million square miles) used to grow crops, with between 32 and 36 million square kilometers (12 and 14 million square miles) used to raise livestock
+Satellite images … show roughly 17.6 million square kilometers (6.8 million square miles) used to grow crops, with between 32 and 36 million square kilometers (12 and 14 million square miles) used to raise livestock